 Firms' bulk-buying power often means they can negotiate big discounts, so find out the cost and cover, then compare it with the cheapest plans that match your needs.

 There is a 'but' though...
 If you need treatment, claim, and then later decide to leave your employer, will you be able to continue your membership with the healthcare firm on the same terms?
-If not, you may then be stuck without being able to get a new insurer to cover an existing condition (or need to pay huge premiums every month to keep it covered).
+If not, you may then be stuck without being able to get a new insurer to cover an existing condition (or need to pay huge sums every month to keep it covered).

 Health insurance need-to-knows